Doomski99/Astratek-Meteor/docs/PROJECT_STRUCTURE.md

 - `time.js` – Implements a composable simulation clock with pause/resume, looping, adjustable duration, playback speed, and derived “channels” that advance at different rates.

 ### `src/data/`
 - `bodies.js` – Parses CSV orbit data, constructs `planetData`, generates Kepler elements, instantiates planets/moons, and exposes helpers for asteroid mesh creation and trajectory sampling.
+It also feeds asteroid telemetry through the ONNX classifier so each catalogue entry ships with predicted NEO/PHA labels and probabilities.
 - `impactYieldCategories.js` – Defines descriptive yield bands, labels, and severity metadata used by the impact analysis overlay and summary panel.

 ### `src/simulation/`